vicanso/diving-rs/README.md

 ## AI analysis

 Provide an OpenAI-compatible API key to get an AI-generated optimization report instead of the interactive TUI. diving sends the full Markdown analysis (layers, reconstructed Dockerfile, wasted space, large files, security findings) to the model and prints its diagnosis to stdout.
+When the ENTRYPOINT/CMD points to a script inside the image, that script's content is read from the layers and included so the model can review what the container actually runs.

 ```bash
 # enable AI analysis (prints the report, skips the TUI)